-Your Choice of Snack Says A Lot About The Economy’s Health
+Your Choice of Snack Says a Lot About the Economy’s Health

 The CPI has separate inflation indexes for just about everything people purchase, including categories such as “Bacon and related products,” and “Ice cream and related products.”

-Henderson goes on to report that according to the latest BLS Consumer Expenditure Survey, the average U.S. household spent around $54 in the last year, and he uses ice cream and bacon to illustrate how consumption and prices fluctuate.
+Henderson goes on to report that according to the latest BLS Consumer Expenditure Survey, the average U.S. household spent around $54 on ice cream in the last year, and he uses ice cream and bacon to illustrate how consumption and prices fluctuate.

 Why does the government have to track food and other prices in such a granular way?